 Rooftop swimming pool – La Passion Boutique Hotel

 A combination of antique and handmade furniture and accessories, fused with modern artworks and design features.
-Our boutique hotel suite in La Passion, featured stone, spiral staircases, perfectly preserved distressed stonework, a roof top pool and even an open plan concrete bath tub in the bedroom of our luxury suite!
+Our boutique hotel suite in La Passion, featured stone, spiral staircases, perfectly preserved distressed stonework, a rooftop pool and even an open plan concrete bathtub in the bedroom of our luxury suite!

 2. Explore the old walled city by horse-drawn carriage

 The number of cars within the old walled city is heavily restricted and almost all motorbikes are forbidden, so the streets are very peaceful, making them perfect to stroll around day and night.
-One of the best things to do in Cartagena Colombia is to take a ride around the colonial city in a classic horse drawn carriage, which beautifully reflect the character of the old city itself, without looking like a cheap tourist imitation.
+One of the best things to do in Cartagena Colombia is to take a ride around the colonial city in a classic horse-drawn carriage, which beautifully reflects the character of the old city itself, without looking like a cheap tourist imitation.
 It’s the perfect way to experience Cartagena in the cooler air of the evening.